Pursharthzutshi/employee-managment-dashboard-client/README.md

 # NOTE INSTRUCTIONS

+Note: Initial startup—especially during login/signup may take a few moments, as the app is hosted on Render.

 # Admin Login

 To see dashboard  please type admin login and admin password in admin login form -: